Stepan Pogosyan

-Stepan Karapetovich Pogosyan (Poghosyan) (Ստեփան Պողոսյան; February 10, 1932 in Agakchi, Talin region, Armenia – May 17, 2012) was an Armenian historian and politician, a communist and social-democrat activist.
+Stepan Karapetovich Pogosyan (Poghosyan) (Ստեփան Պողոսյան; February 10, 1932 – May 17, 2012) was an Armenian historian and politician, a communist and social-democrat activist.

 He studied at Yerevan State University.
 Then he ruled the state tele-radio-industry in Soviet Armenia for many years.
 From November, 1990 to May, 1991 he was the First Secretary of the Communist Party of Armenia, a member of Soviet Union Communist Party Central Committee (1990–91).

 Poghosyan was a Doctor of historical sciences, Professor.
 He was an author of a number of books.
 He was also one of the leading members of Democratic Party of Armenia.